Breast cancer is the most commonly diagnosed cancer.

 - Been diagnosed with breast, ovarian, or other types of cancers

 Certain kinds of hormone replacement therapy (HRT) can impact the risk for ovarian cancer.
 HRT with estrogen alone increases the risk for ovarian cancer and HRT with estrogen and progesterone increases the risk of both breast and ovarian cancer.
-Women considering hormone-based birth control and HRT should have an open discussion with their physician about their personal and family health history to make a shared decision on whether HRT after menopause is right for them.
+Anyone considering hormone-based birth control and HRT should have an open discussion with their physician about their personal and family health history to make a shared decision on whether HRT after menopause is right for them.

 Dense breasts may be associated with a higher risk for breast cancer.
 Breast density is only seen on mammograms (it isn’t related to how firm breasts feel or their size).
 Dense breast tissue can make it harder to see cancer, so mammograms can be less accurate for women with dense breasts.
-Women are notified if they have dense breast tissue after a mammogram.
+People are notified if they have dense breast tissue after a mammogram.

 Cancer risk is much smaller than that of age, family history, or genetic mutations, but the actual risk is still controversial — some studies show that very high breast density can increase risk from 2.5 to 6 times.
-Women with dense breasts should still have mammograms as most cancers can be seen on a mammogram.
-While MRI and ultrasound are other screening options, they have a high false positive rate, so tend to be only used in women at high-risk.
+Those with dense breasts should still have mammograms as most cancers can be seen on a mammogram.
+While MRI and ultrasound are other screening options, they have a high false positive rate, so tend to be only used in those at high-risk.

 These lifestyle choices have been scientifically shown to be associated with reduced cancer risk:

 - Eating a balanced diet with fruits and vegetables